European shares spooked by debt worries

-LONDON European shares fell while Spanish borrowing costs rose on Monday as persistent fears about Europe's debt crisis and fresh concerns about global economic growth soured investors' appetite for risk.
+LONDON European shares and the euro fell on Monday as persistent fears about Europe's debt crisis and fresh concerns about global economic growth soured investors' appetite for risk.

 German Chancellor Angela Merkel agreed on Friday with leaders of France, Italy and Spain on a 130 billion euros package to revive growth but resisted pressure for common euro zone bonds or a more flexible use of Europe's rescue funds.

-European stocks fell 0.9 percent, retreating for a third successive session after Friday's meeting cooled expectations for a break-through in the debt crisis.
-The MSCI world equity index slipped 0.4 percent.
+European stocks fell 0.6 percent, retreating for a third successive session after Friday's meeting cooled expectations for a break-through in the debt crisis.

 "It's difficult to see too big a jump forward from these meetings because we have had so many until now.
 The past experience tells us not to expect a significant amount of news," Keith Bowman, equity analyst at Hargreaves Lansdown, said.